 The definitions of NZEBs are discussed and proposed at the international level.
-The International Energy Agency (IEA) is discussing the definitions within Task 40: Towards Net Zero Energy Buildings comprising almost 20 countries [1].
+The International Energy Agency (IEA) is compiling and discussing the definitions within Task 40: Towards Net Zero Energy Buildings comprising almost 20 countries [1].
 The USA is discussing the definitions within the Energy Independence and Security Act of 2007 and the European Union is discussing the definitions within the recast of the Directive on Energy Performance of Buildings (EPBD) adopted in May 2010 [2-4].
-The recast of the European Performance of Buildings Directive (EPBD) requires the uptake of a definition of so called 'nearly zero energy' buildings (nZEB) [5].
+The recast of the EPBD requires the uptake of a definition of so called 'nearly zero energy' buildings (nZEB) [5].
 All Member States, including Belgium, have to engage in a more widespread deployment of such buildings by 2020.
 In addition, the Member States shall draw up national plans for increasing the number of nZEBs.
 These national plans can include differentiated targets according to the category of building.
-Currently procedures are being developed in Belgium to respond to the required definition issues.
-In 2009, Belgian definitions for the low-energy house, the passive house and the zero-energy house have been introduced in federal income tax legislation [6].
-For dwelling owners and leaseholders only, an income tax reduction can be obtained during 10 years.
-In 2010 the Royal Decree [7] defined the renewable energy types and their calculation method for NZEBs.
-However, the view on the existing definition and the means and the techniques to achieve defined targets show considerable differences.
-Also there is no cross-national understanding and agreement on the definition, especially on the conflict between the Passive House Concept with the Energy Performance of Buildings Directive (EPB) concept [8].
-Therefore, this paper reviews the existing political landscape in order to provide an overview of the state-of-the-art of Belgian status versus the International status.
+Currently procedures are being developed in the energy administrations of the Belgian regions to respond to the European requirements.
+In 2009, Belgian definitions for the low-energy house, the passive house and the zero-energy house have been introduced in federal income tax legislation [6], thus providing first guidance in the residential sector.
+For dwelling owners and leaseholders only, an income tax reduction1 can be obtained during 10 years.
+In 2010, the Royal Decree [7] defined the renewable energy types and their calculation method for net zero energy buildings (NZEBs).
+However, the view on this federal definition and the expected means to achieve defined targets in the regions show considerable differences.
+Also, there is no cross-national understanding and agreement on the definition.
+There exists a conflict between the Passive House Concept with calculation procedures developed during the implementation of the Energy Performance of Buildings Directive (EPBD) before its recast [8].
+Therefore, this paper reviews the existing market and political definition landscape in order to provide an overview of the state-of-the-art of Belgian federal and regional status versus the international status.
 Also the paper analyses and lists the problems of the existing Belgian definition.
-This work can be a basis for proposing a more consistent and practical definition of NZEBs, which allows for inclusion of national conditions.
-The paper audience is policy makers, NGOs, municipalities, government's, industry associations, project developers, building experts and researchers.
+This work can be a basis for proposing a more consistent and practical definition of nZEBs and NZEBs, which allows for inclusion of national conditions.
+The paper thus provides in formation and analysis that can be useful for policy makers, NGOs, municipalities, governments, industry associations, project developers, building experts and researchers.